hanjingo/doc/OS/storage.md

 ## File Access Methods

 File access methods are techniques used by an OS to read and write data in files.
-They define how information is organzied, retrieved, and modified.
+They define how information is organized, retrieved, and modified.
 There are three ways to access a file in a computer system:

 - Sequential-Access
 - Direct Access